 - Language is modeled and practiced during play.

-Another key feature during the cooperative stage of play is the focus on shared goals.
+Another key feature during cooperative play is the focus on a common goal.
 Children do not share their play goals in any other stage of play in Parten’s theory.

-- Agreeing upon the game and what success looks like in the game.
+- Children to work together on cooperative games to agree upon the game and what success looks like in the game.

-- Working together to build a structure with building blocks or sticks outdoors.
+- Children to work together to build a structure with building blocks or sticks outdoors.

-- Working on different aspects of a task but linking them together in the end to achieve a common task.
+- Children to work on different aspects of a task but linking them together in the end to achieve a common task.

-- Playing a competitive game with clearly set rules so players are ‘on the same playing field’.
+- That children play a competitive game such as board games with clearly set rules so players are ‘on the same playing field’.

-To share goals, students need to demonstrate group work skills such as negotiation, collaboration and positive communication.
-Here, it’s evident that cooperation during play helps children to work on their emotional intelligence and develop social skills required for 21st Century education.
+To have a common goal, students need to work together and demonstrate group work skills such as negotiation, collaboration and positive communication.
+Here, it’s evident that cooperative play helps children to work on their emotional intelligence and develop skills required for 21st Century education.

 3. Language Use

-Language is incredibly important during the cooperative stage of play.
+Language is incredibly important during the cooperative play.
 Expect to see children:

 - Asking questions using full sentences.